ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Deadly triad

-It's not clear which of the three cause instability
+It's not clear what causes instability
 - dynamic programming can diverge with function approximation (so even on-policy learing can diverge)
 - prediction can diverge
 - linear functions can be unstable